 Our professional standards and regulations may be accessed at www.sra.org.uk/solicitors/standards-regulations.

-If, after a reasonable period of due diligence (generally 5 working days), we cannot identify funds we have received as arising from a transaction on which we are engaged we will either retain the funds pending further investigation or may at our discretion return them to the originator bank.
+If, after a reasonable period of due diligence (generally five working days), we cannot identify funds we have received as arising from a transaction on which we are engaged we will either retain the funds pending further investigation or may at our discretion return them to the originator bank.

 We maintain separately identified client accounts with a bank or banks of our choosing.
 These are presently held with Lloyds Bank plc in London.
 Separate accounts are maintained for our clients' principal operating currencies, presently Pounds Sterling, Euros and United States Dollars.

-You use our client account at your own risk.
+You use our client accounts at your own risk.
 We accept no liability for loss or damage you suffer if our bank collapses or for reasons outside our control our bank is otherwise unable to transact business or transfer funds in a timely manner or at all.

 In common with other law firms and professionals in the UK, we are bound to comply with the requirements of UK anti-money laundering law.
 This involves our taking positive steps in relation to our dealings with clients and matters on which we are working.